360er0/awesome-lego-machine-learning/README.md

 ### Rendering Parts
 * [Rendering LDraw Parts Images for Rebrickable [2018.10]](https://bricksafe.com/files/Simon/guide/guide.html) - Comprehensive guide describing how Rebrickable rendered their images.
+* [Lego multi object detection [2021.11]](https://github.com/mantyni/Multi-object-detection-lego) - Script to generate renders of LEGO parts and corresponding bounding boxes.
+Uses Python and Blender.
+* [BrickRegistration [2021.11]](https://github.com/GistNoesis/BrickRegistration) - A tool to generate synthetic 3d scenes with LEGO parts and their segmentation information.
+* [Lego Renderer for ML Projects [2020.01]](https://github.com/WHSnyder/LegoTrainingRenderer) - A set of Python scripts/Blender utilities for rendering Lego scenes for use in deep learning/computer vision projects.
+Includes a basic scene with a tracked camera, scripts for rendering images, normals, masks of Lego combinations, and utilities for recording the positions of special features on different pieces (studs, corners, holes) easily.

 ### Understanding Part Ids
 * [Understanding LEGO part numbers [2020.10]](https://brickset.com/article/54327/understanding-lego-part-numbers)